Multi-Speed Blower vs Variable Speed – What’s the Difference?

 - Better air quality control

-Maintenance costs typically are lower because it is not an on-and-off system.
-Single-stage blowers turn on and off more often, which is hard on working parts.
-This tends to wear out your system earlier and uses more energy to cycle more often or colder days and nights.
+Maintenance costs typically are lower because it is not an on and off system.
+Single stage blowers come on and off more often and this is hard on working parts.
+It tends to wear out your system earlier and also uses more energy to cycle more often or colder days and nights.

-Variable speed air handlers have additional advantages over both single-stage and multi-speed blowers.
+A Variable Speed blower has additional advantages over the single stage and multi-speed blowers.

 - More consistent heating and cooling

 - More noise reduction